rune/rune/open-source-grant/README.md

 ### 🌟 Featured Across The Web

-The devs chosen to be awarded the grant will get featured across the web:
+The devs who are awarded the grant will get featured across the web:

 - Post on your specific game on Rune's blog
 - Your game highlighted inside the Rune app
 - Shoutouts on Twitter, Reddit and LinkedIn

-You can additionally list that you won an extremely-competitive grant on your LinkedIn & GitHub profiles.
-All of this help boost your future path as a game/web dev!
+Additionally, you can list that you won a competitive grant on your LinkedIn & GitHub profiles.
+All of this help boost your path as a game/web dev!

 ### 🚀 Applying with a Game